joycenerd/joycenerd.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my academic website.
-I am Zhi-Yi Chin from Taiwan, and I am currently a graduate student in the Institute of Computer Science and Engineering at National Yang Ming Chiao Tung University supervised by Prof. <a href="https://walonchiu.github.io" target="_blank">Wei-Chen(Walon)Chiu</a>.
-Before joining NYCU, I got my bachelor degree from National Chung Cheng University supervised by Prof. <a href="https://www.cs.ccu.edu.tw/~ckchiang/" target="_blank">Chen-Kuo(Adrian)Chiang</a>.
+I am a research assistant at National Yang Ming Chiao Tung University (NYCU) in Taiwan, where I specialize in the field of machine learning model safety, with a particular focus on multimodal applications.
+I have had the privilege of working alongside Professor [Wei-Chen (Walon) Chiu](https://walonchiu.github.io) at NYCU and collaborating with Dr. [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage) on cutting-edge research in this domain.

+My academic journey led me to NYCU, where I completed my Master of Science degree under the guidance of Professor [Wei-Chen (Walon) Chiu](https://walonchiu.github.io).
+Prior to that, I earned my Bachelor of Science degree from National Chung Cheng University, where I had the privilege of being advised by Professor [Chen-Kuo (Adrian) Chiang](https://www.cs.ccu.edu.tw/~ckchiang/).

+I am passionate about advancing the field of machine learning and model safety, and I am committed to making meaningful contributions to this exciting and rapidly evolving field.
+Please feel free to explore my academic journey and research interests on this website.

 ## Projects